DavidMcLaughlin29/DavidMcLaughlin29.github.io/swiss_style_tournament.md

 title: Swiss Style Tournament
 permalink: /swiss_style_tournament/
 ---
-This is was also built for Udacity's Intro to Programming Nanodegree.
 Copy and paste or clone from the github repo, run in the command line.
 {% highlight python %}
 import psycopg2
 from operator import itemgetter